in-the-keyhole/khs-convo/README.md

     * This will create an admin user with a userid of `admin` and prompt for a password.
     > `node adminuser.js`

-* Start the API and UI servers on port 3001.
+* Start the API and UI servers, they will start on 3001 and 3000 respectively.
     > `npm run startdev`

 * The ReactJS UI Dashboard should have opened in a browser.
 If not, click this link [http://localhost:3000](http://localhost:3001).